I broke my virginity on my wedding night – Dann Mwangi

 Dann Mwangi, also known as Number 8 in spoken word circles, started his acting career playing the role of a sheep in Bible tales.

-Today the young man who wanted to become among the few neurosurgeons in Kenya, is the Innovation and Training Editor at Nation Media Group’s NTV.
+Today the young man who wanted to become among the few neurosurgeons in Kenya, is the Digital and Innovation Editor at Nation Media Group’s NTV.

 In a recent interview with Nairobi News, Mwangi spoke about his childhood, struggle with self-esteem and about breaking his virginity on the night of his wedding.